Arenado’s 482-foot homer lifts Rockies over Cardinals 2-1

 Michael Wacha (6-7) allowed five hits in four innings and is winless in seven starts and two relief appearances since July 19.

 Charlie Blackmon singled with one out in the first, and Arenado drove a changeup to left.
-The ball bounced off the concourse and out of the ballpark.
 Arenado’s 38th home run this season gave him 110 RBIs this year and 500 extra-base hits in his career.

+“That was probably one of the few changeups that just didn’t really do anything,” Wacha said.
+“It just kind of stayed right there in the middle of the plate.
+And with him, he doesn’t really ever miss those.”

 Dexter Fowler doubled leading off the fourth and scored on Paul Goldschmidt’s groundout.
 González pitched out of a bases-loaded, one-out ham in the fifth when pinch-hitter Matt Carpenter hit a soft liner to shortstop Trevor Story and Fowler grounded out.